Anonymous social media

 Anonymous social media is a subcategory of social media wherein the main social function is to share and interact around content and information anonymously on mobile and web-based platforms.
 Another key aspect of anonymous social media is that content or information posted is not connected with particular online identities or profiles.

 Background

 Appearing very early on the web as mostly anonymous-confession websites, this genre of social media has evolved into various types and formats of anonymous self-expression.
 One of the earliest anonymous social media forums was 2channel, which was first introduced online on May 30, 1999, as a Japanese text board forum.

 With the way digital content is consumed and created continuously changing, the trending shift from web to mobile applications is also affecting anonymous social media.
-This can be seen as anonymous blogging, or various other format based content platforms such as nameless question and answer online platforms like Ask.fm introduce mobile versions of their services and the number of new networks joining the anonymous social sharing scene continues to grow rapidly.
+This can be seen as anonymous blogging, or various other format based content platforms such as nameless question and answer online platforms like Ask.fm introduced mobile versions of their services.
+The number of new networks joining the anonymous social sharing scene continues to grow rapidly.